 A Question of Honor

-Other books by this author that I've reviewed include An Impartial Witness, A Lonely Death, A Bitter Truth, The Confession, An Unmarked Grave, The Walnut Tree, Proof of Guilt, An Unwilling Accomplice, Hunting Shadows, A Pattern of Lies, A Fine Summer's Day, No Shred of Evidence, The Shattered Tree, Racing the Devil.
+Other books by this author which I have reviewed include An Impartial Witness, A Lonely Death, A Bitter Truth, The Confession, An Unmarked Grave, The Walnut Tree, Proof of Guilt, An Unwilling Accomplice, Hunting Shadows, A Pattern of Lies, A Fine Summer's Day, No Shred of Evidence, The Shattered Tree, Racing the Devil

 Fifth in the Bess Crawford historical mystery series revolving around a young nursing sister with a tremendous sense of honor and compassion.
 It takes place in 1918 in the trenches and field stations of World War I in France, the English countryside, and memories of 1908 India.

 In 2013, A Question of Honor won the Agatha Award for Best Historical Novel.

 This was so dissatisfying in so many ways.
 Depressingly sad for all the deaths, the wrongful accusations, the way the children were treated, the adults not believing them.
 It does make you wonder how many times this type of situation occurred… Terribly confusing in all the Petersfield people involved and how they related to the first tragedy.
 (You might like to keep track of the characters (below) as it does get confusing when it comes to the inhabitants of Petersfield.)
 Rather unbelievable with all the trips Bess kept being assigned to accompany the wounded home across the Channel; it did very conveniently give her so many opportunities to explore, poke, and prod at the past.